quocthang0507/spark-tutorial/tutorialspoint/1_Introduction.md

 >
 > * Supports multiple languages − Spark provides built-in APIs in Java, Scala, or Python.
 Therefore, you can write applications in different languages.
 Spark comes up with 80 high-level operators for interactive querying.
 >
-> * Advanced Analytics − Spark not only supports ‘Map’ and ‘reduce’.
+> * Advanced Analytics − Spark not only supports 'Map' and 'reduce'.
 It also supports SQL queries, Streaming data, Machine learning (ML), and Graph algorithms.

 ## Summarization